ostrodmit/ostrodmit.github.io/_posts/2018-11-13-self-concordance-part-2.md

 ## Conclusion ##
 We have demonstrated how to obtain fast rates for the excess risk of $M$-estimators in finite-sample regimes.
 Our analysis can handle $M$-estimators with losses satisfying certain self-concordance-type assumptions that hold in some generalized linear models, notably logistic regression, and in robust estimation.
-These assumptions allow to control the precision of the local quadratic approximations of the empirical risk.
+These assumptions allow to control the precision of local quadratic approximations for the empirical risk.

 One topic that remained beyond the scope of this post is the $\ell_1$-regularized estimators in sparse high-dimensional regimes.
 There, we have not yet established the improved rates that should scale near-linearly with the sparsity of $\theta_\*$.
 Another possible extension are matrix-parametrized models that arise in covariance matrix estimation and independent component analysis, and application of our techniques to algorithmically efficient procedures such as stochastic approximation.